typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 ### Step 2 - Create a new books collection and load sample dataset into Typesense node

 - Typesense needs you to create a <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/collections.html`">collection</RouterLink> in order to search through documents.
 A collection is a named container that defines a schema and stores indexed documents for search.
-Collection bundles three things together
+Collection bundles three things together:

   1. Schema
   2. Document
   3. Index

 - You can create the books collection for this project using this `curl` command: